 This delicious drink is the perfect way to beat the summer heat and to use up a giant watermelon.
 And you'll probably want to make a double batch, because it's impossible to stop at one glass.

 Never made homemade lemonade before?
-It’s actually much simpler (and less fussy) than you’d think, and you only need four ingredients to make it (one of which is water).
-So back away from the powdered stuff and get ready for the best lemonade of your life!
+It's actually much simpler (and less fussy) than you'd think, and you only need four ingredients to make it (one of which is water).
+So skip the powdered stuff and get ready for the best lemonade of your life!

 Ingredients